-John Nesse represents employers in collective bargaining, grievance resolution, and as a professional trustee on Taft-Hartley benefit funds.
+John Nesse represents employers in collective bargaining, grievance-dispute resolution, and as a professional trustee or management counsel for matters related to Taft-Hartley benefit funds.

-Mr. Nesse serves as a professional trustee on numerous Taft-Hartley pension and health and welfare benefit trust funds.
-He has years of experience with plans of all sizes, including pension plans that exceed $1 billion in total assets along with health plans that cover more than 20,000 participants, and has served as an officer of several boards of trustees.
+Mr. Nesse serves as an employer-appointed professional trustee on Taft-Hartley pension and health and welfare benefit trust funds, and advises employers and employer trustees on related issues.
+He has years of experience with plans of all sizes, including pension plans that exceed $1 billion in total assets and health plans that cover more than 25,000 lives.
 In addition to multiemployer plan issues, generally, Mr. Nesse has substantial experience with funding improvement and rehabilitation plans under the Pension Protection Act, defined benefit pension plan withdrawal liability, and the interaction between the collective bargaining agreement and the benefit funds.

-Mr. Nesse has testified many times before the Minnesota Legislature on behalf of employers.
+Mr. Nesse has testified many times before the Minnesota Legislature and at administrative hearings on behalf of employers.
 His government relations experience includes efforts related to the legislative process, rule making, the office of the legislative auditor, and state agencies.